traditional shortbread cookies

 for all cookies

-• Chill unbaked cookies in refrigerator for about 20 minutes.
+• Chill unbaked cookies in the refrigerator for about 20 minutes.

 • Preheat oven to 300 ° F.

-• Bake in oven on middle rack until they are just starting to turn golden.
+• Bake on middle rack in your oven, until they are just starting to turn golden.

-Remove from oven and let sit on baking tray for about 5 minutes before removing.
+Remove from oven and allow to sit for about 3-5 minutes before removing.

 Using a thin spatula, remove from baking tray and place on wire cooling rack